jwnwilson/portfolio_website/README.md

 # To do

-- Add comments
-- Add share widget to large post layout
-- Add subscription?
+- Update blog layout add comments to all posts and add share widget
 - Tip template creators